BCG-X-Official/facet/README.rst

 .. image:: sphinx/source/_static/redundancy_matrix.png
     :width: 600

 For any feature pair (A, B), the first feature (A) is the row, and the second feature (B) the column.
-For example, if we look at the feature pair (`LSTAT`, `RM`) from the perspective of `LSTAT` (percentage of lower status of the population), then we look-up the row for `LSTAT` and the column for `RM` (average number of rooms per dwelling) and find 39% redundancy.
-This means that 39% of the information in `LSTAT` is duplicated with `RM` to predict median house price.
+For example, if we look at the feature pair (`LDL`, `TC`) from the perspective of `LDL` (Low-Density Lipoproteins), then we look-up the row for `LDL` and the column for `TC` and find 47% redundancy.
+This means that 47% of the information in `LDL` is duplicated with `TC` to predict disease progression after one year.
+This redundancy is similar when looking "from the perspective" of `TC` for (`TC`, `LDL`) which is 50%.

-We can also see looking across the row for `LSTAT` that apart from the 39% redundancy with `RM`, `LSTAT` has minimal redundancy (<5%) with any of the other features included in the model.
+If we look across the columns for the `LTG` row we can see that apart from the 32% redundancy with `BMI`, `LTG` has minimal redundancy (<9%) with the other features included in the model.
+Further, if we look cross the rows for the `LTG` column we can see a number of the features have moderate redundancy with `LTG`.

 **Clustering redundancy**